Grootbos Nature Reserve

 Wildlife Viewing & Activities

-The 6,100-acre reserve showcases the best of the Cape Floral Kingdom, with rolling hills covered in a variety of endemic fynbos, as well as afromontane and ancient milkwood forests.
-Over 765 flowers can be found here.
-Activities on the reserve include guided exploration on foot of the flora and forests that make this area so special, as well as nature, marine and coastal drives including Walker Bay Nature Reserve, where southern right whales calve between June and December, De Kelders cliff walk, Klipgat Cave and seasonal land-based whale-watching.
-Bird watching and horseback riding are also included.
-Occasionally small antelope may be seen in the reserve.
-Additional activities that may be booked at extra cost are whale boat trips, great white shark cage diving, horseback riding on the beach, boat trips to Dyer Island, scenic flights, regional wine tours, and day trips to Cape Agulhas, the most southern tip of Africa.
+The nearly 8,650-acre reserve showcases the best of the Cape Floral Kingdom, with rolling hills covered in a variety of endemic fynbos, as well as afromontane and ancient milkwood forests.
+Over 900 plant species can be found here, as well as 29 mammals, 21 amphibians and 118 birds, 26 of which are endemic.
+Activities on the reserve include guided exploration on foot of the flora and forests, horseback riding within the reserve and nature, marine and coastal drives including Walker Bay Nature Reserve, where southern right whales calve between June and December.
+Other areas of exploration, such as De Kelders cliff walk and Klipgat Cave as well as birding, beach picnics and seasonal land-based whale watching are also included.
+This is a haven for marine wildlife, and additional activities that may be booked at extra cost are whale boat trips, great white shark cage diving, horseback riding on the beach, boat trips to Dyer Island and Geyser Rock to see a colony of 60,000 Cape fur seals and some African penguins, scenic flights, fat tire biking, Lady Stanford river cruise, golf excursions, regional wine tours, and day trips to Cape Agulhas, the most southern tip of Africa.

 The Western Cape showcases some of Africa’s best marine wildlife.
 Migrating southern right whales gather in Walker Bay between the seaside towns of Hermanus and Gansbaai from June to December to mate and calve.
 The land-based whale watching is some of the best in the world.
 Gansbaai is also the “great white shark capital” of the world, with 2,000 of the planet’s 5,000 great whites found in South Africa.
 Shark viewing and cage diving takes place by boat near Dyer Island and Shark Bay, and nearby Geyser Rock is home to a colony of nearly 60,000 Cape fur seals.
 Endangered African penguins can be seen in various colonies of the Western Cape, and bottlenose and highly endangered humpback dolphins can often be seen on boat trips.